CollectorOfJack/CollectorOfJack.github.io/_posts/2022-12-07-How-Much-Is-My-Jack-Daniels-Collection-Worth.md

 **Do the corks look good?** Are they in good shape?
 Have you regularly rotated the bottles so that the corks don't dry out?
 If they dry out, they can fall apart and fall into the bottle.
 This can decrease the value of the bottle and the contents.

-A**re the seals intact?** If the seals have been tampered with, the value of the bottle can be greatly reduced.
+**Are the seals intact?** If the seals have been tampered with, the value of the bottle can be greatly reduced.

 **Is there a tax stamp?** Older bottles oftentimes have tax stamps, they can actually allow you to get a date for the bottle.
 Newer bottles don't have tax stamps, so you have to look at other things to try to determine age.